isomerpages/ncss-ssi/index.md

 ---
 layout: homepage
 title: SSI Singapore
-description: Visit the Social Service Institute (SSI) Singapore's website and discover training programmes and resources for the social service sector.
+description: The Social Service Institute (SSI) is a CET centre that supports the training needs of the social service sector.
 image: /images/SSILogoFullColour_large_fullwidth.png
 permalink: /
 notification: iLTMS is now live! <a